kylpo/notes/Perfect-OS.md

 video games have progressive enhancement baked in.
 This is how we need ot think aobut our apps as well

+Computer games are amazing with progressive enhancement.
+Graphics quality.

 ---

 Web Apps are kind of bullshit.
 They are only valuable to target cross-platform.
 That is it - the only real reason!
 Right?